 If you have been living with your partner for quite some time – the three years immediately prior to lodging your application – or you have a child together and have lived together for the previous two years, you can apply for the 801 partner visa straight away.

-An applicant’s children and step-children can be included in the application.
-They’ll be subject to the same visa conditions and have the same rights as the parent being sponsored.
-The applicant will need to have sole custody or legal permission from the children’s other biological parent for them to be included in the application.
+Your applicant’s children and step-children can be included in the application.
+They’ll be subject to the same visa conditions and have the same rights as you (the parent being sponsored).
+You will need to have sole custody or legal permission from the children’s other biological parent for them to be included in the application.

 You’ll be able to enrol in the Medicare system as soon as the visa application has been lodged.